Kenya Birding tours are fantastic all year round

 Kenya Birding tours itineraries offer the benefits of small group travel including flexibility, attention to detail, lovely company, reduced prices, reduced waiting times, and more opportunities to appreciate the unexpected.

 Knowledgeable Guides, enthusiastic and eager to share their expertise

 The best local guides, adept at finding & spotting birds also making sure that everyone sees it.

 A plus to your birding and wildlife escapade in Africa is the opportunity to learn some of the many of cultures and customs found in different parts of the continent

-Please take a look at our website to find more itineraries that you may be interested.
-We have a range of Kenya Birding tours which change to suit the seasons, and each offers the best available birdwatching wildlife watching in East Africa.
-If you have any questions, please don't hesitate to ring us on +254 735 204 519 – or email; firstname.lastname@example.org we will be thrilled to help you
+Please take a look at our website to find more itineraries that you may be interested in.
+We have a range of Kenya Birding / Wildlife/Photography tours which may change to suits with your schedule and interests and each offers the best available experience in East Africa.
+If you have any query please don't hesitate to ring us on +254 735 204 519/726 171 043 – or email; firstname.lastname@example.org / email@example.com we will be thrilled to help you